 14) Decrease Anxiety

 The prevalence of anxiety in older adult women is growing.
+This post was first written pre-pandemic.
+Post-pandemic, as I’ve shared with many Flipping 50 podcast guests during March of 2022, the incidence of anxiety is on the rise.
 Resistance training is directly correlated with reducing the severity of anxiety and used in the treatment of anxiety.

 The incidence of depression is significantly higher in older women than men.
 Resistance training has proven to be instrumental in improving mild to moderate depression.
 Studies show the positive impact of exercise is comparable or better than medications or cognitive therapies, and compared to medications exercise offers no negative side affects.